Picovoice/cheetah/README.md

 #### Realtime Demo

-This demo records the input audio from a microphone and transcribes to speech in real-time.
+This demo records the input audio from a microphone and transcribes in real-time.
 Running the command from root of the repository, the demo can be built using `gcc`:

 ```bash